nuxt/docs/en/api/configuration-generate.md

 - Type: `Array`

-[Dynamic routes](/guide/routing#dynamic-routes) are ignored by the `generate` command (npm run generate).
+[Dynamic routes](/guide/routing#dynamic-routes) are ignored by the `generate` command (yarn generate).
 Nuxt does not know what these routes will be so it can't generate them.

 Example: